 Answer: Being young and right out of college and excited in being in business for myself, I pretty much sucked in the knowledge offered about the confinement industry as being credible.
 Animals were put in buildings with cement partitioned floors which allowed the manure to pass through and into a holding pit.
 Space per animal was limited; the more animals you could cram into a small space, the more efficient you supposedly were.

 Our feeds consisted of corn and soybeans grown on the farm and a vitamin and mineral pack which was purchased.
 This remained the feed source for as long as I was in the business on our farm, although this was not the norm the industry headed (as was mentioned about the use of many byproducts).
-Today there are many brokerage firms offering every imaginable byproducts that are highly accepted.
+Today there are many brokerage firms, who specialize in the ability to buy Ripple UK has, and who are interested in offering every imaginable byproducts that are highly accepted.
 To name a few, ethanol byproducts, stale or improperly made/outdated and improperly handled foods(gum, cookies, chips, cakes, flours, candies, animal byproducts, breads etc.) are all used to cheapen or reduce feed costs.
 An interesting fact to the feeding situation is that feeding alfalfa hay to hogs greatly improved health and performance (a practice that was widely used before confinement) was totally ignored because of the problems made by the wasted hay that entered the manure holding pit causing problems with manure handling.
 Many things that were proven but not convenient were forgotten by confinement systems.

 Question #3: How much antibiotics or hormones did you use per year?
 How many animals did you raise per year?